 • Any other patented or proprietary technology or innovation which provides a competitive advantage.

-As for the stage of the company, the Delta I-Fund seeks very early-stage ideas and companies that need validation, including pre-revenue startups and entrepreneurs still in the ideation stage.
+As for the stage of the company, the Delta I-Fund seeks very early-stage ideas and companies that need validation, including pre-revenue startups and entrepreneurs still in the idea stage.
 Companies that are post-revenue and already positioned for angel and venture capital funding are likely to be too advanced for the program.

 The structured training provided during the program is modeled after I-Corps™, a program formed by the National Science Foundation in 2011.
 Thousands of teams nationally have been through I-Corps, and the curriculum is founded on the Lean LaunchPad™ entrepreneurial training developed by Steve Blank and Stanford University.
 Entrepreneurs in the Delta I-Fund are taught to develop and document their proposed business model on a lean canvas, and then to test their hypotheses through a rigorous customer discovery process.